drupal-graphql/graphql-search-api/docs/schema.md

 * name - The name of the condition (e.g 'location').
 * value - The value of to be evaluated in this condition (e.g 'Australia').

-For more details about the options that can be used see the [Search parameters](search-parameters.md) page.
+For more details about the options that can be used see the [Search parameters](search-parameters.md#conditions) page.

 ### Facet
 The Facet input allows us to specify as arguments which facets we want returned in our query.
-Here is an example facet
-argument:

-`facets:{field:"location",operator:"=",missing:false,min_count:1,limit:0}`

 The structure of the facet input is:

 * operator - The operator for the facet query (e.g '=').
 * field - The field facet to be specified (e.g 'location').